isomerpages/govtech-gobusiness-main/pages/epjs/redesign-jobs/support-for-job-redesign-under-productivity-solutions-grant.md

 ### Work with pre-approved Job Redesign consultants to redesign jobs for improved productivity and attractiveness

-Developed by WSG as part of the enhancement to the existing Productivity Solutions Grant (PSG), the Support for Job Redesign under Productivity Solutions Grant (PSG-JR) encourages enterprises to work with pre-approved Job Redesign (JR) consultants to redesign work processes, tasks and responsibilities to attract and retain better workers.<br><br><a href="https://snef.org.sg/incentives/psgjr/" target="_blank" rel="noopener">Singapore National Employers Federation (SNEF)</a> has been appointed by WSG as the Programme Manager to administer PSG-JR. A panel of pre-approved JR consultants has also been appointed to help organisations redesign work processes, tasks and responsibilities.
-The pre-approved JR consultants will assist organisations in the following:<br><br><ul><li>Scope and develop proposals for PSG-JR; and</li><li>Implement the PSG-JR project and ensure that the committed deliverables for the project are met</li></ul>
+Developed by WSG as part of the enhancement to the existing Productivity Solutions Grant (PSG), the Support for Job Redesign under Productivity Solutions Grant (PSG-JR) encourages enterprises to work with pre-approved Job Redesign (JR) consultants to redesign work processes, tasks and responsibilities to attract and retain better workers.

+<a href="https://snef.org.sg/incentives/psgjr/" target="_blank" rel="noopener">Singapore National Employers Federation (SNEF)</a> has been appointed by WSG as the Programme Manager to administer PSG-JR. A panel of pre-approved JR consultants has also been appointed to help organisations redesign work processes, tasks and responsibilities.
+The pre-approved JR consultants will assist organisations in the following:
+<br><ul><li>Scope and develop proposals for PSG-JR; and</li><li>Implement the PSG-JR project and ensure that the committed deliverables for the project are met</li></ul>

 ---